You can paint your own concrete stepping stone with a stencil for beautiful results. These personalized cement pavers make wonderful memorials, too.

 Now, just continue placing your stencils on your stepping stone, being careful to cover up the parts you do not want painted.
 Here is my green layer:

 And another black layer.
 They were done separately because I thought at first I’d use a different color of paint, but then decided against it.

 Finally, spray concrete sealer on top of your finished and painted concrete stepping stone to protect it!

 Didn’t it turn out great?
 I am super happy with this.
 And you could make so many different designs using stencils and spray paint.
 Just make sure you’re using good quality outdoor spray paint for the best results.
 If you want super sharp painting, I highly recommend the Army Painter primer spray paints.
 This is such a fun way to make garden stepping stones!

 If you are interested in learning more about stenciling, check out my friend Tracy’s tutorial on how to stencil a wooden box.
 This is an excellent step-by-step photo tutorial that goes into great depth on stenciling.
 AND she includes this beautiful English rose SVG design free on her site!

 Free Patterns to Make My Always In My Heart and Soul Memorial

 You can get the password to my resource library that has ALL of my free cut files in it by filling out this form:

 If you paint a concrete stepping stone using a stencil, I’d really LOVE to see it!
-You can email your photos to [email protected] or post them in our Facebook group and I will include them on this page for the world to see!
+Please share a photo in our Facebook group or tag me on social media with #jennifermaker.